Reading Time: 5 minutes

 When it comes to building your physique you must rely on the mirror and pictures vs. the scale to gauge your progress.

-If I told you one year from now that you would weigh around the same (+/- 5-10 lbs scale weight) but you would have a drastically improved physique would you even care about the scale at that point?
+If I told you one year from now that you would weigh around the same (+/- 5 to 10 lbs scale weight) but you would have a drastically improved physique would you even care about the scale at that point?

 Mirrors don’t lie.